-The product allegedly being circumvented is laminated safety glass originating in or imported from Malaysia, classifiable under tariff subheading 7007.29.
+The product allegedly being circumvented is laminated safety glass suitable for the incorporation in vehicles generally referred to as windscreens for vehicles, to be used in the SACU market as replacement glass in the aftermarket ("ARG").
 Based on the information submitted by the Applicant, the Commission decided that the SACU products and the imported products are "like products" for purposes of comparison in terms of the ADR.